Software-Research-Lab/Paragrid-Generator/markups/paragrid-quantum-presets.md

 📌 [Read about Quantum structure](https://github.com/Toy-Artificial-Intelligence-lab/paragrid-doc/blob/main/markups/paragrid-quantum-structure.md)

-Overlapping circles grid structure repetitive geometric pattern defined in geometric curves such as spiral or polygonal shapes triangle hexagonal structures.
+Overlapping circles grid structure repetitive pattern defined in geometric curves or polygonal shapes and structures.

 Fishing into the infinite depths of mysterious formation, cast by the algorithmic wave ashore.